needle-mirror/com.unity.recorder/Documentation~/InclCaptureOptionsGameView.md

 These options appear when you set **Capture** to **Game View**.

 >[!NOTE]
+>* If you have multiple Game Views in your project, the Recorder captures only the last one you selected in the Editor.
->If you are using more than one Recorder to capture Game View, they must all use the same resolution settings.
+>* If you are using more than one Recorder to capture Game View, they must all use the same resolution settings.

 ![](Images/CaptureOptionsGameView.png)